 - Health Services Research (utilization and expenditures for medications and other healthcare services);

 - Pharmacoeonomics (including Quality of Life);

 - Public Health and Disease Prevention.

-Application information is available on the Division of Health Outcomes and Pharmacy Practice Site.
+Application information is available on the Division of Health Outcomes site.

-Pharmaceutics is comprised of those disciplines that are involved with dosage forms in pharmaceutical practice.
+Molecular Pharmaceutics and Drug Delivery is comprised of those disciplines that are involved with dosage forms in pharmaceutical practice.
 Sub-disciplines within pharmaceutics include:

 - Formulation Science in which physics and chemistry are used to prepare effective dosage forms,

 - Biopharmaceutics in which the interactions between the dosage form, itself, and various biological factors in the persons taking the dosage form are studied, and